 As many Americans adjust to a new normal of working from home in a virtual office, it’s business as usual for millions of healthcare workers across the country.
 Nurses, doctors, servers, housekeepers and facilities crews at each of our communities have shown up for work every day to make sure things run smoothly for The Culpeper’s residents.
 These dedicated team members are quite literally on the front lines of the nation’s battle against Coronavirus (COVID-19).

-“Our intent is to continue to thank our dedicated teammates for their efforts, ensure they are getting a healthy meal and hopefully free up some time and energy from the culinary team members who are preparing and delivering meals to our residents,” said LifeSpire President and CEO Jonathan Cook.
+“Our intent is to continue to thank our dedicated teammates for their efforts, ensure they are getting a healthy meal and hopefully free up some time and energy from the culinary team members who are preparing and delivering meals to our residents,” said LifeSpire of Virginia President and CEO Jonathan Cook.
 “Additionally, we want to do our part to support the local businesses and economy during this very difficult time.”

 Because our team members are on the front lines, many may not be able to come to work because they have been exposed to the virus or are exhibiting COVID-19 symptoms themselves.
-Each LifeSpire community maintains an employee crisis fund to which a staff member may turn to in times of need.
+Each LifeSpire of Virginia community maintains an employee crisis fund to which a staff member may turn to in times of need.

 At this time, it is challenging to know the full impact on staff, but we are grateful to have the crisis funds to help those who may experience true hardship due to COVID-19.
-LifeSpire staff members have the option to support the crisis fund through a recurring payroll deduction and many do.
+LifeSpire of Virginia staff members have the option to support the crisis fund through a recurring payroll deduction and many do.
 A one-time, secure online gift may be made here.
 All gifts are 100% deductible and will provide immediate relief to those in financial distress.

 “At the heart of the Foundation’s mission, we promise to care for our residents and provide them with essential services and programs to enhance their lives.
 Behind the scenes, our staff plays a major role in providing these services.
 Supporting the crisis fund is a wonderful way to let our staff know we appreciate everything they are doing to keep our residents safe, healthy and engaged.”